prog4biol/pfb2019/README.md

 ```
 (~/docs) 65% cd ../../lstein/docs
 ```
-> The latter command moves upward two levels, and then into a directory named `docs` inside a directory called `lstein`.
+> The latter command moves upward two levels, and then into a directory
+> named "docs".

-If you get lost, the `pwd` command prints out the full path to the current directory:
+If you get lost, the _pwd_ command prints out the full path to the current directory:

 ```
 (~) 56% pwd
 /Users/lstein
 ```

-__Essential Unix Commands__
+#### Essential Unix Commands

 With the exception of a few commands that are built directly into the shell, all Unix commands are standalone executable programs.
 When you type the name of a command, the shell will search through all the directories listed in the PATH environment variable for an executable of the same name.
 If found, the shell will execute the command.
 Otherwise, it will give a "command not found" error.

 Most commands live in `/bin`, `/usr/bin`, or `/usr/local/bin`.

-__Getting Information About Commands__
+#### Getting Information About Commands

-The `man` command will give a brief synopsis of a command.
-Let's get information about the command `wc`
+The **man** command will give a brief synopsis of the command:

 ```
 (~) 76% man wc